-The area to the west is contained with Exploration Area 30956 (ELA 30956).
-During 2021 GPM Metals initiated an application process to obtain a permit to explore this area.
-The Northern Land Council (NLC)facilitated an initial consultation with the Traditional Land Owners during September 2021.
-GPM obtained a partial consent to negotiate access to this area.
+The area to the west is contained in Exploration Area 30956 (ELA 30956).
+During 2022 GPM Metals initiated an application process to obtain a permit to explore this area.
+The Northern Land Council (NLC)facilitated an initial consultation with the Traditional Land Owners in September 2021.
+GPM obtained partial consent to negotiate access to this area.